JamesMitofsky/JamesMitofsky/README.md

 📚 The [JAMstack](https://jamstack.org/) is groovy, made better still by serverless databases & functions.
 I also dabble with Chrome extensions.

 🤝 Anyone can bend my ear with their ideas, curiousities, or problems!
-I've worked with students, my university, and — a deeply exigent client — my family.
+I've worked with students, a university, agriculture producers, and — a deeply exigent client — my family.

 🎓 In parallel to my coding experience, I have a background in voting rights research.
 I'm no stranger to diagnosing problems.